ignite/cli/docs/guide/hello.md

 ## Create a query

-For all subsequent commands, you use a terminal window that is different from the window you started the chain in.
+For all subsequent commands, use a terminal window that is different from the window you started the chain in.

-In a different terminal window, navigate to your `hello` directory.
+In a different terminal window, run the commands in your `hello` directory.

 Create a `posts` query: